-Assurances available to lead committee and ICB Board Source Planned Date /Frequency Date/s provided Committee Rating Reporting on delivery to System Primary Care Committee & ICB Board Quarterly 18/4/24 Acceptable

-No Phase 2 of strategic framework

-Actions planned Owner Timescale Rating Secure approval to Primary Care Access Recovery Plan Y2 Chris Leese 30/11/24 On Track
+Assurances available to lead committee and ICB Board Source Planned Date /Frequency Date/s provided Committee Rating Reporting on delivery to System Primary Care Committee & ICB Board Quarterly 18/4/24 Performance Reporting to ICB Board Bi-monthly 30/5/24, 25/7/24, 26/9/24 Acceptable ICB Board approval to Primary Care Access Recovery Plan Y2 November 24 Gaps in assurance No Phase 2 of strategic framework Actions planned Owner Timescale Rating Secure approval to Primary Care Access Recovery Plan Y2 Chris Leese 30/11/24 Complete

-ID No: P7 Risk Title: The Ir Risk Title: The Integrated Care System is unable to achieve its statutory financial duties Risk Description (max 100 words) There is a substantial underlying financial gap across the Cheshire and Merseyside healthcare system between current spending levels and the national formula-based allocation.
+ID No: P7 Risk Title: The Integrated Care System is unable to achieve its statutory financial duties

+Risk Description (max 100 words) There is a substantial underlying financial gap across the Cheshire and Merseyside healthcare system between current spending levels and the national formula-based allocation.
 If the ICB is unable to secure agreement to and deliver a long-term financial strategy which eliminates this gap whilst also enabling delivery of statutory requirements and strategic objectives, then it will fail to meet its statutory financial duties.
 This is further exacerbated by the relative' distance from target, convergence adjustments for both core ICB allocations and specialised services and inflationary pressures anticipated in the short-medium term above funding settlements.

-Senior Respor sible Lead Operation nal Lead Directorate Responsible Committee Claire Wilson Rebecca - Tunstall Finance ance, Investment & Our sources Strategic Obje ctive Function Function Risk Risk Proximity е Risk Response Enhancing Quality, Productivity and Value for Money Finance nce B - within fir financial Principal Manage Date Raised Last Updated Next Update Due 13/02/23 24/10/24 16/12/24
+Senior Responsible Lead Operational Lead Directorate Res Resp ponsible Committee Mark Bakewell Rebecca T ecca Tunstall Finance Finance, Investment & C Resources • Strategic Objective Function Risk Proxi cimity Risk Type Risk Response Enhancing Quality, Productivity and Value for Money Finance B - within vear ear Principa I Manage Date Raised Last Updated ted d Nex Next Update Due e 13/02/23 13/12/2 13/12/24 3/12/24 16/02/25

-Inherent Score Q1 Score Q2 Score Q3 Score Q4 Score Target Score Target Date Risk Appetite / Tolerance Likelihood 5 4 4 3 The ICB is willing to pursue higher levels of risk while maintaining financial sustainability and Impact 5 5 5 5 31/03/25 efficient use of resources.
-The aim is to reduce to Risk Score 25 20 20 15 a moderate level over the 3-year financial plan.
+Inherent Score Q1 Score Q2 Score Q3 Score Q4 Score Target Score Target Date Risk Appetite / Tolerance Likelihood 5 4 4 4 4 The ICB is willing to pursue higher levels of risk while maintaining financial sustainability and Impact 5 5 5 4 4 31/03/25 efficient use of resources.
+The aim is to reduce to Risk Score 25 20 20 16 16 a moderate level over the 3-year financial plan.

-Rationale for score & progress in quarter (max 300 words) There is potential for a major financial loss, special measures and major impact on trust and confidence of stakeholders (impact 5).
+Rationale for score & progress in quarter (max 300 words) There is potential for a significant financial loss, and impact on trust and confidence of stakeholders (impact 4).
 The scale of the financial gap means that the likelihood is currently likely (4).
+The potential impact has reduced due to an improving financial position and it is proposed to amend year-end target score from 15 to 16 to reflect this.
 Planned actions to secure ICS wide agreement and NHSE approval to a Medium-Term Financial Strategy are in progress.
-It is anticipated that will reduce the likelihood to possible (3) achieving the target risk score of 15 by year end.
 The longer-term aim is to reduce to a moderate level over the lifetime of the medium-term financial strategy.
 A medium-term financial model has been shared with the Board which sets out the financial challenge and drivers of the deficit.
 The medium-term financial strategy will be developed as the associated transformation and commissioning strategies are progressed.

-Current Key Controls Policies Standing Financial Instructions, Scheme of Reservation & Delegation, Delegation Agreements (ICB / Place), Financial Policies G Processes Financial planning G Plans ICS Financial Plan 2024/25, Medium Term Financial Strategy Α Contracts NHSE/I Funding allocations (Revenue & Capital), NHS Standard Contracts Α Reporting ICB Executive Team, Finance Investment and Resources Committee, ICB Board, NHSE/I G
+Current Key C Current Key Controls Policies Standing Financial Instructions, Scheme of Reservation & Delegation, Delegation Agreements (ICB / Place), Financial Policies G Processes Financial planning G Plans ICS Financial Plan 2024/25, Medium Term Financial Strategy Α Contracts NHSE/I Funding allocations (Revenue & Capital), NHS Standard Contracts Α Reporting ICB Executive Team, Finance Investment and Resources Committee, ICB Board, NHSE/I G